Online Payroll Explained

-You could face a significant fine or other penalty if you don’t pay the necessary taxes you could receive a heavy fine or other penalty, so it’s important to calculate the amount of PAYG, payroll tax and Superannuation Guarantee Contributions (SGC) owed and pay them on time.
+You could face a significant fine or other penalty if you don’t pay the required taxes, so make sure you determine the amount of PAYG, payroll tax, and Superannuation Guarantee Contributions (SGC) owed and pay them on time.

 - Payroll is for employees

-- Find out if it is easy to use
+- Check to see if it is simple to use

-Choose a payroll package or payroll accounting software add-on that can also be used by your accountant or financial advisor can also use.
-Keep it simple to avoid swapping files in different formats.
+Choose a payroll package or payroll accounting software add-on that can also be used by your accountant or financial advisor.
+To prevent swapping files in multiple formats, keep it simple.

-- Make sure it can grow with you
+- Ensure it can develop along with you

 You may only have one or two employees right now, but you’re clearly setting your sights high.
-You won’t have to change systems as your company grows if you use scalable payroll software.
+You won’t have to switch systems as your company grows if you use scalable payroll software.

-Make sure the payroll application you choose keeps accurate, up-to-date, real-time records of payroll operations.
+Make certain that the payroll software you chose preserves accurate, up-to-date, and real-time records of payroll processes.

-Ask your accountant or bookkeeper, financial advisor, bank, company colleagues, and proprietors of enterprises that are similar to yours.
+Inquire of your accountant or bookkeeper, financial advisor, bank, company colleagues, and proprietors of enterprises that are similar to yours.
 Check out what they have to say.

-Check to see what types of report are available with your chosen accounting or payroll software you’ve chosen.
+Check to check what kinds of reports are available with the accounting or payroll software you’ve chosen.
 Inquire with your accountant about which ones would be beneficial to your company.

 A six-point checklist for great payroll

-Having the right software is only part of the payroll solution.
+Having the appropriate software is only one component of a complete payroll solution.
 Now it’s up to you to put it to good use!
-Setting up your payroll system properly at the start can save you a lot of time and headaches later.
-Here are some guidelines:
+Setting up your payroll system correctly from the beginning will save you a lot of time and hassles in the long run.
+Here are some pointers:

 - Register your business

-Ensure your registered business number is included in all your payroll documentation and any forms you submit to the tax office
+Ensure that your registered business number appears on all payroll documents and any tax forms you send to the ATO.

 - Record your employees’ data

-In your payroll system, enter all of your employees’ information, including their name, address, welfare ID number and deductions (if taxes need to be taken out).
-Also include contact details, salary, leave entitlements, overtime and any other compensation.
-Check local regulations to find out what data you must include.
+In your payroll system, enter all of your employees’ information, including their name, address, welfare ID number, and deductions (if taxes need to be taken out).
+Include your contact information, salary, leave entitlements, overtime, and any other benefits.
+Check your local regulations to see what information you must provide.

 - Do the paperwork

-Make sure your staff complete all necessary tax and superannuation forms and return them to the tax office.
-Do the same with your own forms.
+Ensure that your employees complete and deliver all appropriate tax and superannuation forms to the tax office.
+Make your own forms in the same way.

 - Decide on payment periods

-How often will you pay your employees?
-It might be weekly, monthly or fortnightly.
+When are you going to pay your employees?
+It could be on a weekly, monthly, or fortnightly basis.